Chiazokam/KudiTrack/README.md

 a.
 Create a folder on your local machine and clone repo into it.
    This folder will act as the root folder for your virtual environment

 b.
-Set up MongoDB on your local machine and keep it running in the background.
+Set up MariaDB on your local machine and keep it running in the background.

-(Follow instructions in https://www.codecademy.com/articles/tdd-setup-mongodb-2 to set up mongodb if not installed on your local machine)
+(Follow instructions in https://mariadb.com/kb/en/library/installing-mariadb-msi-packages-on-windows/ and

+   https://mariadb.com/kb/en/library/a-mariadb-primer/ to set up mariaDB if not installed on your local machine)

 c.
 From your command line, set up a virtual environment in the root folder and activate it.
   Check out https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/26/python-virtual-env/